 … I’d tell you of how miffed I am that the husband is currently off on a sudden work trip to Kolkata, a place that I have always dreamt of visiting.
 The trip was so unexpected, and everything got finalised only at the last moment, so Bubboo and I weren’t able to accompany him, much as we would have loved that.
 First Istanbul, now this.
 I get the feeling the Universe has this big smirk on its face at having played this joke on me.
 Gah!

 … I’d tell you of how tough it is to jostle for space with your parents, to try to reason with them and request them to let you bring up your child your way.
-It is a huge help having family nearby and we hugely appreciate their help (It is not for nothing that they say ‘It takes a child to bring up a baby’).
+It is a huge help having family nearby and we hugely appreciate their help (It is not for nothing that they say ‘It takes a village to bring up a baby’).
 I don’t subscribe to the belief that you should do every single thing for your child and your house with your own two hands, but with the whole lot of emotional drama that asking for support from parents or in-laws brings with it, I do understand the motive.

 … I’d tell you of how it just doesn’t feel like Navratri in our little bit of the world.
 I would so love for something to happen to get me into the festive spirit, before the nine nights end.
 There has been no special cooking, no dressing up, no dressing Bubboo up, no going out to visit temples or golus, no watching of garba. 😦 I miss Ahmedabad like crazy at this time of year.